‘The primary ingredient of secure attachment experiences is the pattern of emotional communication between child and caregiver.’Dr. Dan Siegel

-Attachment is one of, if not the most important subjects relating to young people in trouble.
+Attachment is one of, if not the most important subjects relating to troubled children and young people – in fact, in my view, it’s probably the most important thing to grasp!

-To have any hope of understanding their problems, we must understand what attachment is and the impact on children’s development when it goes wrong.
+To have any hope of understanding their problems, we must know what attachment is and the impact on children’s development when it goes wrong.

 I hope the following will help to this end.
-To view the items, just click on the blue title/s or the embedded links.
+To view the items, just click on the grey stripes below.
 If there are other resources that you would recommend, please email me or leave a comment below so that I can include them.
-Thanks!

 Wales Attachment Network…

-Before we get to resources, I must urge you to check out the Wales Attachment Network website.
+Before we get to resources, I must urge you to check out the Wales Attachment Network webpage on the Children in Wales website.
 This is an organisation that I’m glad to have some involvement with, including drawing up the definition statements available below.
 Please consider joining the Network so that you can take full advantage of keeping in touch with attachment-related activity in wales.

 One of the great challenges with attachment theory-as with any theory-is knowing what the practice implications are.
 What do you actually do about such problems?
 Here’s where this next resource can help.